justlark/lark.gay/site/content/the-lark-files.md

 sneakerweb serve
 ```

-If you have any of _The Lark Files_ in your sneakerweb collection, you can brose
+If you have any of _The Lark Files_ in your sneakerweb collection, you can
-them by opening the link below:
+browse them by running the command above and opening the link below:

 [The Lark Files | Index](http://351aab661378a02bcf30c8396921404b25c53bd1305b6edae217be5e012a9151.localhost:1312/)